yowainwright/yowainwright.github.io/src/pages/2016-07-24-device-scrolling.md

 	</a>
 </figure>

 *Scrolled distance queue navigation:* This is when a navigation is set to fixed & has some sort of visual queue that lets a user know how far they've scrolled.
 This is often done by returning a scrolled distance relative to a total window scroll.
-This is done by first storing scroll in a variable & thend returning it out of a function.
+This is done by first storing scroll in a variable & then returning it out of a function.

 <figure>
 	<a href="http://www.hollywoodreporter.com/features/beverly-hills-1-billion-vineyard-819299">